Jodie Harrison: Political career

 In 2012 Harrison was popularly elected to Mayor of the City of Lake Macquarie and became the first female to be elected to the position.
 Harrison served as Mayor until the Lake Macquarie election in September 2016, which she did not recontest.

-Harrison has represented the Electoral district of Charlestown in the New South Wales Legislative Assembly for the Labor Party since 25 October 2014 when she was elected in a by-election after the resignation of Andrew Cornwell.
+Harrison has represented the electoral district of Charlestown in the New South Wales Legislative Assembly for the Labor Party since 25 October 2014 when she was elected in a by-election after the resignation of Andrew Cornwell.

-In April 2015, Harrison was appointed as; Shadow Minister for the Hunter, Women, Prevention of Domestic Violence & Sexual Assault and Early Childhood Education.

-In January 2016, Harrison resigned from the Shadow Cabinet citing family reasons.
+Following the 2015 New South Wales state election, Harrison was appointed to the shadow Ministry of Luke Foley in April 2015.
+She was appointed Shadow Minister for the Hunter, Women, Early Childhood Education and Prevention of Domestic Violence and Sexual Assault.
+From 2015 until 2023, Harrison was a member of the Parliament of New South Wales Committee on Children and Young People.
+In January 2016, Harrison resigned from the Shadow Cabinet, having spent nine months in the roles, citing family reasons.

-Following the 2019 NSW election, Harrison was returned to the Opposition front bench as Shadow Minister for Early Childhood Education.
-In a 2021 reshuffle, Harrison was appointed Shadow Minister for the Prevention of Domestic Violence and Sexual Assault, Shadow Minister for Seniors and Shadow Minister for Women.
+Following the 2019 NSW election, Harrison was returned to the Opposition front bench as Shadow Minister for Early Childhood Learning.
+After the 2021 New South Wales Labor Party leadership election that installed Chris Minns as leader, Harrison was appointed Shadow Minister for Seniors, Women and the Prevention of Domestic Violence and Sexual Assault.

-Since 2015, Harrison has been a member of the Parliament of New South Wales Committee on Children and Young People.
+Harrison was re-elected as the Member for Charlestown at the 2023 election.
+On 5 April 2023, Harrison was appointed to the Minns ministry as Minister for Women, Minister for Seniors and Minister for Prevention of Domestic Violence and Sexual Assault.